Virtual Clinic Videos

 according to the objective of the simulation.
 There are many

-for a model railroad operations simulation.
-This clinic
+a model railroad operations simulation.
+This clinic provides a

-provides a systematic survey described by Car Forwarding and
+systematic survey described by Car Forwarding and Traffic

-Traffic Control Systems.
-Car Forwarding can be defined as is
+Control Systems.
+Car Forwarding can be defined as is the

-the purposeful movement of rail cars from one location to
+purposeful movement of rail cars from one location to another.

-another.
-Prototype car forwarding is determined by customer
+Prototype car forwarding is determined by customer needs.
+Model

-needs.
-Model railroads simulate this part of the activity to
+railroads simulate this part of the activity to varying levels.

-varying levels.
-Two methods are popular for arranging model
+Two methods are popular for arranging model railroad freight:

 Prototype Traffic Control is the purposeful movement of trains